Ayurvedic Nutmeg Sprinkle

 by Kitty Billings

-Inspired by the effects of international travel along with the busy rush of life I was inspired to put together a powder that targeted the nervous system.
-It also works to bring about balance in the year of 2020 when we need to settle to the nervous system as we adjust to a more stationary world…
+Noticing the effects of international travel along with the busy rush of life I was inspired to put together a powder that targeted the nervous system.
+It also works to bring about balance in the unusual year of 2020, when we need to settle to the nervous system as we adjust to a more stationary world…

 • Ajwan seeds